codersaur/SmartThings/README.md

 ####Device Handler Installation Procedure

-1. Within the SmartThings IDE, click '*My Device Handlers*', then '*+ Create New Device Handler*'.
+1. Within the SmartThings IDE, click on '*My Device Handlers*' at the top, then the '*+ Create New Device Handler*' button.
 2. Select the '*From Code*' tab and paste in the contents of the relevant groovy file.
 3. Click '*Create*', then '*Publish*' *(For Me)*.

+When you add new devices, SmartThings will automatically select the device handler with the closest-matching *fingerprint*.
+However, this process is not perfect and it often fails to select the custom device handler that you might want.
+You may also have pre-existing devices that you want to have use the new device handler.
+In these cases, you need to change the device type of each device instance from the IDE:

+4. Within the SmartThings IDE, click on '*My Devices*' at the top to list all your devices.
+5. Click on the appropriate device to bring up its properties, then click the '*Edit*' button at the bottom.
-4. If your device is already connected to your SmartTHings hub, you will need to change the device type using the SmartThings IDE.
-From the '*My Devices*' tab, click the relevent device, then '*Edit*'.
-Change the '*Type*' using the drop-down box, custom devices will be near the bottom of the list.
+6. Change the '*Type*' using the drop-down box (custom devices will be near the bottom of the list).
+7. Hit the '*Update*' button at the bottom.
+8. In the SmartThings app on your phone, navigate to the device and edit its settings.
+Review each setting to ensure it has a suitable value, then hit '*Done*'.
+(This will trigger the update() command and ensure the device instance is fully configured for use with the new device handler).

 ##License